 - Return on investment – compares how much you’re making to how much you’re spending.

-Other than tracking, your inbound marketing for SaaS strategy should be scalable.
-Otherwise, it won’t meet the demands of your marketing campaigns.
+Besides tracking your inbound marketing success, your strategy should be scalable.
 Automation makes this possible.

 Marketing automation software streamlines your pipeline activity.
-Leads get content based on their location in the sales funnel using automated workflows.
+Leads get content based on their location in the sales funnel thanks to automated workflows.
 For example, when prospects sign up for a free trial, the software moves them to a new email list.
 They then begin to receive lead nurturing content.

 All your engaging and informative content will count for nothing if customers don’t know it’s there.
-So, promote your content.
-Use paid social media advertising to get your content noticed.
+So, promote your content through SEO, social media channels, etc. You can also leverage paid campaigns like paid social media advertising to get your content noticed faster.
 Practice personalized email marketing strategies.
-Collaborate with influencers in your SaaS niche.
+And, collaborate with influencers in your SaaS niche.

 Today’s customers are discerning and well-informed.
 Following these inbound marketing strategies will put your Saas company in a good position.